14. New Scanning¶

 a sample stage.

-is the abstract superclass of all map path
+The class AbstractMapModel is the abstract superclass of all map path

 models.
-It defines the properties xAxisName
+It defines the properties xAxisName, yAxisName, xAxisUnits

-and yAxisUnits
+and yAxisUnits.

 Paths that represent a one dimensional path in two dimensional space,

-are represented by an instance of a
+i.e. a line from (x1, y1) to (x2, y2) are represented by an instance of a

-class that extends AbstractBoundingLineModel
+class that extends AbstractBoundingLineModel, which implements

-.
+the interface IBoundingLineModel.
 This interface defines a single

-, an instance of the class BoundingLine
+property: boundingLine, an instance of the class BoundingLine.
+That

-class defines the properties xStart
+class defines the properties xStart, yStart, angle and length.

 Paths that represent a two dimensional path in two dimensional space are